joshurtree/hyprsession/README.md

 ### --session-path
 This allows the user to save the session config in an alternative directory, by default its ~/.local/share/hyprsession.

-## TODO
-* Create and use a rules file for alternative handling of applications (i.e. do not reload, ignore parameters, additional parameters etc).
-* Handle application that create windows in forked processes by creating temporary window rules.

 ## Change log
 ### 0.1.1
 * Changed --session-path option to point at base directory of session file